mdwelker10/discord-bot-aigis/README.md

 These settings can all be changed later by running `/setup` again with the `force` option set to `True`.
 The pop up will only be valid for 90 seconds, so I suggest copying the IDs somewhere beforehand for easy access.

+>Sometimes Aigis will respond twice when you run `/setup`, especially if you closed the pop-up and ran the command again.
+If you receive a successful response then you can ignore any error responses.

 <p align="center">
 <img src="attachments/setup.png" alt="Aigis setup pop up" width="350"/>
 </p>

 ## Enabling and Disabling Commands
 Aigis comes with the ability to customize which commands are enabled and disabled on your server.
 This was added due to the fact that Aigis is a [shape](https://wiki.shapes.inc/), and some people might only want her for that functionality.
 Others might only want the manga functionality, etc.
+- This functionality is locked behind "manage server" permissions.
+- This command also requires that `/setup` has been run successfully.
+- Administrative commands (this command, setup, purge) cannot be disabled.
+- Subcommands cannot be individually disabled, so you cannot disable `/manga follow` while keeping `/manga random` enabled for example.
+- All commands are enabled by default

+To disable a command, run `/command disable <command-name>`, and to enable it again, run `/command enable <command-name>`.
+If you wish to enable/disable all commands, use `all` as the command name.
+If a command that has scheduled pings, such as `manga` or `remindme` is disabled, scheduled pings are not stopped.
+If you would like to stop the scheduled pings.
+- The command name is what you would put after the forward slash when typing a command.
+Valid names include `manga`, `echo`, and `sotd` for example.
+- If you would like to stop scheduled pings, you have 3 options:
+  - Ask users to run commands such as `/sotd playlist remove` or `/manga unfollow` to get rid of any pings that would happen.
+  - Start a data purge, which will stop all pings in 7 days and remove all data Aigis has saved about your server.
+This cannot be done with specific commands (cannot purge only manga information for example).
+After 7 days all data will be removed and the `/setup` command will need to be run again.
+For more information see the [purge command documentation](https://github.com/mdwelker10/discord-bot-aigis/blob/main/README-Purge.md).
+  - Make a forum post on the support server with the `Data Deletion` tag describing why the two options above will not work, and I will manually remove the data.
+If this happens enough I will look into implementing command-based data deletion.

+To see all Aigis commands, and whether they are enabled or disabled on your server, run `/command list`.
+This functionality and `/command help`, are not locked behind manage server permissions.
+- Administrative commands are not shown on this list since they are always enabled.

+### Command Reference
+- `/command help` - Get more information on enabling/disabling commands, similar to the documentation.
+- `/command list <datastore>` - Get a list of all non-admin Aigis commands.
+Optionally, set `datastore` to true to only list commands that store data.
+- `/command enable <command-name>` - Enable an Aigis command on the server.
+Use command name "all" to enable all non-admin commands.
+- `/command disable <command-name>` - Disable an Aigis command on the server.
+Use command name "all" to disable all non-admin commands.

 ## Basic Commands